aditya-paliwal/DLND-Project-1/README.md

 ### Code

-The step by step code and execution can be fouud in:
+The step by step code and execution can be seen in:

 first-neural-network-code.ipynb